Words often used in research

 A brief summary of a research study and its results.
 It should tell you why the study is taking place, how the researchers will go about it and what they hope to find.

 Many research projects have an advisory group (or steering group) that helps develop, support, advise and monitor the project.
-The group often includes people who use services, carers, researchers and other health and social care professionals, who can provide relevant advice.
+The group often includes people who use services, carers, researchers and other health and social care professionals.

 Where no-one, including the researcher, knows the identities of the people taking part in the research.